 In the national PI Specifications, the year before full-time schooling (YBFS) population is defined as all children aged 4 and 5 years old, including 5 year olds who are reported as repeaters.
-For further information about this definition and how it differs to YBFS as used in the ABS Preschool education, Australia publication, refer to the section, Operational reporting of the YBFS concept within the NP UAECE PIs, in Appendix A.
+For further information about this definition and how it differs to YBFS as used in the ABS Preschool Education, Australia publication.